spiral/docs/start/install.md

-# Install
+# Installation
-You can install Spiral components independently or use pre-build application skeleton which enables most of the framework functions.
-You can either downgrade Web skeleton or use CLI skeleton with minimal number dependencies to start a new application.
+You can install Spiral components independently or use a pre-build application skeleton, which enables most of the framework functions.
+You can either downgrade Web skeleton or use the CLI skeleton with minimal number dependencies to start a new application.

 Default Web (full-stack) skeleton is available on https://github.com/spiral/app

-Installation includes a customized version of RoadRunner application server with additional extensions and framework-specific functions enabled.
+Installation includes a customized version of the RoadRunner application server with additional extensions and framework-specific functions enabled.
 <br/>

 Server Requirements
 --------
-Make sure that your server is configured with following PHP version and extensions:
+Make sure that your server configured with the following PHP version and extensions:
 * PHP 7.2+, 64bit
 * *mb-string* extension (spiral is UTF-8 centric framework)
 * PDO Extension with desired database drivers